• Skip to primary navigation

 History

-The Wortham Center originated in July 1992 as the Diana Wortham Theatre, the name of its first venue.
+The Wortham Center for the Performing Arts originated in July 1992 as the Diana Wortham Theatre, the first of its three venues.

 Expansion of the Wortham Center